qutip/qutip/doc/installation.rst

 Verifying the Installation
 ==========================

 QuTiP includes a collection of built-in test scripts to verify that an installation was successful.
-To run the suite of tests scripts you must have the nose testing library.
+To run the suite of tests scripts you must have the pytest testing library.
 After installing QuTiP, leave the installation directory, run Python (or iPython), and call:

 .. code-block:: python